miseEnPlace-i/lapr2/docs/SprintB/User Stories/US010/US010_RegisterEmployee.md

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+_"As an Administrator, I want to register an Employee."_